THE TEXAS CHAINSAW MASSACRE

 It is unlikely that this Texas Chainsaw Massacre is ever going to send grown audiences screaming from the theatre white-faced and ashen or even be banned in a host of countries internationally.
 This Texas Chainsaw Massacre is a film that noticeably lacks the rough edges, the LSD-trip-without-the-acid quality of the original and toes the MPAA line the whole way.
 Perhaps financing of the film has dictated that it be cast with recognizable up-and-coming young faces, although Marcus Nispel does throw a few jolts on expectation here in that it is not the most recognizable faces that end up surviving.
 This Texas Chainsaw Massacre is certainly far more unstintingly gory than the original, where Tobe Hooper never showed any blood at all.
 Here we get to see legs and arms cut off with chainsaws and Nispel has extended the scene where one character gets impaled on a meathook, he now having them attempting to drag themselves free.
 The scene where Leatherface suddenly appears from behind a door and bangs one character over the head with a sledgehammer still holds an unexpected jolt.
 Nispel also borrows from The Texas Chainsaw Massacre 2 the image of Leatherface sewing on the heroines boyfriends face.
 The background of the sets is always offering up an array of perpetually grisly imagery racks of severed fingers, jars of eyeballs.

 The Texas Chainsaw Massacre was followed by an also worthwhile, albeit gore-drenched, prequel The Texas Chainsaw Massacre: The Beginning (2006).
-Texas Chainsaw (2013) was a further sequel to the original 1974 film.
+Texas Chainsaw (2013) was a further sequel to the original 1974 film and was followed by a prequel Leatherface (2017).

 The Texas Chainsaw Massacre was perhaps notable for triggering off a spate of remakes of 1970s horror films, which also included the likes of Toolbox Murders (2003), Willard (2003), Dawn of the Dead (2004), The Amityville Horror (2005), Assault on Precinct 13 (2005), The Fog (2005), Black Christmas (2006), The Hills Have Eyes (2006), The Omen (2006), Sisters (2006), When a Stranger Calls (2006), The Wicker Man (2006), Halloween (2007), The Hitcher (2007), April Fools Day (2008), Day of the Dead (2008), Its Alive (2008), Long Weekend (2008), Prom Night (2008), Friday the 13th (2009), The Last House on the Left (2009), My Bloody Valentine (2009), Night of the Demons (2009), Sorority Row (2009), The Stepfather (2009), And Soon the Darkness (2010), The Crazies (2010), I Spit on Your Grave (2010), Mothers Day (2010), A Nightmare on Elm Street (2010), Piranha (2010), Dont Be Afraid of the Dark (2011), Fright Night (2011), Straw Dogs (2011), The Thing (2011), Maniac (2012), Carrie (2013), Evil Dead (2013), Patrick (2013) and Poltergeist (2015).
 The same year also two other films that substantially homaged/copied Texas with House of 1000 Corpses (2003) and Wrong Turn (2003).